-- You can open any NuGet package from disk using the command or by clicking on the toolbar of the Assembly Explorer window
+You can open any NuGet package from disk using the Assembly Explorer window, and then choosing one or several .nupkg files.command or by clicking on the toolbar of the

-- You can load NuGet packages from any package source as described below.
+You can load assemblies from NuGet packages using any local or remote package source.

 - Click on the toolbar of the Assembly Explorer window or choose in the main menu.
 This will open the Open from NuGet dialog.